 Responsibilities of State Agencies

-Three state agencies have a major role to play in PASRR: the Medicaid agency, the state mental health authority (SMHA), and the state mental retardation authority (SMRA).
+Three state agencies have a major role to play in PASRR: the Medicaid agency, the state mental health authority (SMHA), and the state intellectual disability authority (SIDA).
 The Medicaid agency is ultimately responsible for overseeing the PASRR program.
 The SMHA has responsibility for Level II determinations (the final legal document), but not for Level II evaluations, which must be performed by an entity independent of the SMHA (e.g., the state unit on aging or a contractor hired by the Medicaid agency).
-The SMRA has responsibility both for Level II evaluations and for Level II determinations.
+The SIDA has responsibility both for Level II evaluations and for Level II determinations.
 Either agency may delegate its responsibilities to another party, such as a vendor of PASRR services.
 Thus, the SMHA may delegate Level II determinations, but not evaluations (which only the Medicaid agency can delegate).
-The SMRA may delegate Level II evaluations, but continue to perform Level II determinations.
+The SIDA may delegate Level II evaluations, but continue to perform Level II determinations.
 Alternately, it may delegate both functions.